sabre-io/sabre.io/source/event/coroutines.md

 ---------------

 The coroutines itself also returns a promise.
-This promise will resolve with the last yielded value or promise.
-It will reject if there was an uncaught exception.
+This promise will resolve with the value you returned from the coroutine.

 This allows you to for example call `wait()` to turn a large asynchronous process into a blocking one: